G-ram/HAWK/text/HAWKFinalReport.md

 * `charAt(String s, Integer i)` : returns the character at index i of string s
 * `exists(table[i])` : checks to see if a table element exists.
 Returns 1 if so, otherwise 0.
 * `stringEqual(String s1, String s2)` : checks if s1 and s2 are equal.
 Returns 1 if so, otherwise 0.
+* `stringToInt(String s)`: If s can be parsed as an integer, returns that integer.
+Otherwise throws a runtime exception.
 * `length(table)` : returns the length of a table
 * `keys(table)` : returns a table containing every key of the passed table.
 The returned table uses the index as a the key and the return key value as the value.
 * `children()` : takes the `this` data structure and returns a table populated with the children of the found element.
 Only defined in CSS selector patterns.